TUM-DSE/research-work-info/checklist.md

 1 week before intermediate talk:
 * [ ] Test talk given to advisors [optional].

-After intermediate talk:
-* [ ] Slides of intermediate talk added to the chair's theses repository.

 2 months before submission:
 * [ ] I checked the resources on how to write a thesis.
 * [ ] Thesis structure prepared
 * [ ] ... and discussed with advisors.

-2-3 weeks before submission:
+3 weeks before submission:
 * [ ] Thesis draft ready
 * [ ] ... and discussed with advisors.
 * [ ] Checked if working title is still suitable
 * [ ] ... if not: application for changing the title filed.

-1 week before submission:
+2 weeks before submission:
+* [ ] Send thesis draft to the advisor.
 * [ ] Send thesis draft to professor of the chair.